Previously: Common knowledge topples a dictator. Dreams get weird in the age of Psi.

 “Crazy that you know Jill.”

-“Well,” Judith shrugged, “coincidences are becoming more and more common these days.”
+“We’re part of the same Twitter crew,” Judith shrugged, “but also coincidences are becoming more and more common these days.”

 “Yes…” I trail off.
 Something is moving toward us. “…they are….”
 I glance around and out the window, but it’s just more people walking by.
 “Sorry, do you feel that?”